Training for professionals

 - Direct Access (working with parts that won’t or can’t unblend)

-Logistics
+Logistics & Cost

-This will be a closed group; individuals cannot join after the start date.
+This will be a closed group.
+Individuals cannot join after the start date.

-Price: $600 total
+Price: $750 total

 What You'll Experience